samleong123/MySejahtera-PHP-Web/README.md

 </br>
 Note : You must key in your Date of Birth first into MySejahtera Personal Details before you can generate your PDF version of Vaccine Digital Certificate.

-## How to retrieve login credentials on MySejahtera's API
+## How to retrieve data via MySejahtera's API
 1. Login

 Do a POST request to here ```https://mysejahtera.malaysia.gov.my/epms/login``` with form and header below :